sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 This state reached only from LOCAL, upon deployment by kube.

 The feature remains in this state until hostcfgd notices the kube_mode, invokes `systemctl stop`, which would transition it to INIT state.
+The subsequent `systemctl start` by hostcfgd would take it to KUBE_READY state.

 ### Common set of scenarios